esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/04-validation.md

 Your validation logic needs to:

-- Extract the relevant information from the incoming validation request.
+- Get the relevant information from the incoming validation request.
 - Return a response based on the input and the policy settings.

 The incoming request contains a JSON object with the Kubernetes resource to validate, and you can access this data through the Kubewarden SDK's helper functions.